fluid-lab/data-dashboard/README.md

 ## Run Example

-If you'd like to see the tool run an example visualization, simple start by serving the directory.
+If you'd like to see the tool run an example visualization, clone the repo and follow the steps below.

-- Run `python -m SimpleHTTPServer 8000` in the root of the repo
+- Run `python -m SimpleHTTPServer 8000` in the root of the repo (or your favorite simple server).
 - Then take your browser to `localhost:8000` There should already be sample data in the text area.
 Use that or any other CSV data you want to copy and paste into the textfield.
 - Use the dropdown box at the top to select line graph.
 - Press the "Parse" button.